How to Remove Virtual Copies in Lightroom

 Below is a quick video showing how to isolate and remove virtual copies from collections and the catalog so you can get your own Library View cleaned up!.

-This image was a one-click edit with Snap Crackle Pop from the Bomb Pop collection.
+This image in the video was a one-click edit with Snap Crackle Pop preset from the Bomb Pop collection.

 More Helpful Tutorials